GOING SOLO ON GILI MENO, LOMBOK’S MOST HEAVENLY ISLAND.

 How to get there

 Perth now has direct budget flights to Lombok with Air Asia.
-It’s then a car and boat transfer to the Gili Islands off the North East Coast which takes about 2 to 3 hours in total depending on the traffic in Sengiggi and Mataram on the mainland.
+It’s then a car and boat transfer to the Gili Islands off the North West Coast which takes about 2 to 3 hours in total depending on the traffic in Sengiggi and Mataram on the mainland.
 Of course from Bali you have the choice of a fast boat or a short flight.
 I recommend pre-booking your transfer online through Lombok Network or Gili Island Transfers to maximize your time so you don’t need to mess around and haggle for fares at the airport for a car and wait for the public ferry.
 Arriving in your own speed boat is the way to go and you’ll feel a bit like a rock star.
 It’s then a 100,000 rupiah trip by horse and cart, the local taxi, to your accommodation from the harbour.
 I actually arrived after a four day stay on Gili Air via a private speed boat offering door to door service.
 Anything is possible if you ask around.

 When to go